mongodb-industry-solutions/retail-digital-receipts-backend/services/invoice-ms/README.md

 ### Step 4 - Create Azure Function

-- Create your own Azure Function using the official documentation: [Create your first function in Azure](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code)
+- Create your own Azure Function using the official documentation: [Create your first function in Azure](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-python)
 - Use the example provided in this repo: [See example Azure Function implementation](../../external/azure-functions)
-- Once your function is deployed, set the URL in your `.env.local` file as `AZURE_METADATA_ENDPOINT`.

 ---